Chirag-Jha/whatsapp-sender/README.md

 > - Commercial bulk messaging
 > - Violating WhatsApp Terms of Service
 > - Any illegal activities
+> - I dont hold any responsiblity for any use one does.
 **Please use responsibly and ethically!**

 ---